 Storyboard

-The journal was created to broaden cultural discourse around the artists the museum exhibits, the artworks it collects, and the community it serves.
-Though housed within a museum, Storyboard often looks beyond the walls of the institution, well aware that art does not exist in a void—it is tethered to time, place, reality, and more.
-In response, the journal publishes stories that are personal and political, exploratory and provocative—never shying away from topics that challenge how we think.
+The journal was created to broaden cultural discourse around artistic practice, the museum’s collection, and the community the institution serves.
+Though housed within a museum, Storyboard often looked beyond the walls of the institution, well aware that art does not exist in a vacuum—it is tethered to time, place, reality, and more.
+In response, the journal published stories that were personal and political, exploratory and provocative—never shying away from topics that challenged how we think.
+The maxim of the journal was simple: Stories that matter, artfully told.

 A Chorus of Voices